NetApp/harvest/docs/prepare-cdot-clusters.md

 #### Install Root CA Certificate On Cluster

 Login to your cluster with admin credentials and install the server certificate authority.
+Copy from `ca/certs/ca.cert.pem`

 ```
 ssh admin@IP